Kel-KO/Koder/README.md

   -After this run the command: python manage.py runserver
     This will launch a local server for you to enjoy the webapp

+   KEEP IN MIND SERVER MUST BE RUNNING FOR YOU TO VISIT IT